Entropy-stable positivity-preserving DG schemes for Boltzmann-Poisson models of collisional electronic transport along energy bands: Introduction

-The momentum variable is $\vec{p}=\hbar\vec{k}$, $\vec{k}$ is the crystal momentum wave vector, $\varepsilon(\vec{p})$ is the conduction energy band structure for electrons in the semiconductor, $f(\vec{x},\vec{p},t)$ is the probability density function (pdf) in the phase space for electrons in the conduction band at a given time, $\vec{v}(\vec{p}) = \partial_{\vec{p}} \varepsilon (\vec{p}) $ is the quantum mechanical electron group velocity, $q$ is the positive electric charge of a proton, $\Phi(\vec{x},t)$ is the electric potential (we assume that the only force over the electrons is the self-consistent electric field, and that it is given by the negative gradient of the electric potential), $\epsilon$ is the permittivity of the material, $N(\vec{x})$ is the doping background (assumed fixed) in the semiconductor material, and $S(\vec{p}\,' \rightarrow \vec{p} )$ is the scattering kernel that defines the gain and loss operators whose difference gives the collision integral operator $Q(f)$.
-We will assume in this work a linear collision operator, which is valid in the regime of low electron density, as the enforcement of the Pauli exclusion principle in this case via the collision operator structure is not needed.\\
+is the quantum mechanical electron group velocity, $q$ is the positive electric charge of a proton, $\Phi(\vec{x},t)$ is the electric potential (we assume that the only force over the electrons is the self-consistent electric field, and that it is given by the negative gradient of the electric potential), $\epsilon$ is the permittivity of the material, $N(\vec{x})$ is the doping background (assumed fixed) in the semiconductor material, and $S(\vec{\bp}\,' \rightarrow \vec{\bp} )$ is the scattering kernel that defines the gain and loss operators whose difference gives the collision integral operator $Q(f)$.
+We will assume in this work a linear collision operator, which is valid in the regime of low electron density, as the enforcement of the Pauli exclusion principle in this case via the collision operator structure is not needed. {We assume $\Omega_{\vec{x}}$ is $\Pi_{P}$ (a torus corresponding to periodic boundary conditions), a bounded domain where the Poisson problem is well posed, with periodic boundary conditions.
+That means the solution of our Boltzmann-Poisson problem is well posed and $f\in L_2^1$, $\Phi \in L^2$.} We stress out that the transport terms have an underlying Hamiltonian structure, where this Hamiltonian transport vector is related to the group velocity $\vec{v}$ of the electron wave and the electric force $\vec{F}$ over it,